Testing methods

 (or inherited mutations) are passed from parent to child and are found in every cell in the body, including those in the tumor2,3

-- Both germline and somatic tumor HRR alterations can exist within prostate cancer tumors4
+- Both somatic and germline tumor HRR gene alterations can exist within prostate cancer tumors4

-- If a patient has only been tested for germline mutations in earlier stages of disease, somatic tumor testing upon progression to metastatic prostate cancer may identify additional HRR gene alterations4
+- If a patient has only been tested for germline mutations in earlier stages of disease, somatic tumor testing upon progression to mPC may identify additional HRR gene alterations4

 Types of tests